Lemoncode/demos-react-react-v-2022/00-react/07-redux-toolkit/02-thunks/readme.md

 Let's check if works `npm start`

 > Exercise: Update `counter.component.tsx` including a button that disptaches `incrementByAmount` action.
+Notice that we need as well an input for desired amount.
+We can create a local state to handle this.